Free Poetry Contests 2026

 Words for a Loved One

 Write a poem addressed to someone you care about using a clearly defined syllable pattern of your choice.
-Maintain the selected structure consistently throughout the piece.
-Rhyme is optional, but focus on heartfelt emotion, vivid detail, and deliberate word choice within the set form.
+Rhyme is optional, but focus on emotion.

 Deadline: April 7, 2026